sachmo99/StreamLANd/README.md

 - Then, start the frontend and backend servers by giving commands: ```cd frontend/frontend_videoserver && npm install && npm start``` and ```cd backend && npm install && node index.js```
 - You can also use nodemon instead of node while starting the backend server.
 - For people preferring to use ```yarn``` for package handling, feel free to do so but do not make pull requests to update docs.
 I use npm almost everywhere.
+- Create a videos folder parallel to the backend and frontend where you store all your video files (currently supported mp4).
 ########################
 As mentioned the project is under development and I am still learning while building this project.
 So if you have any suggestions on improving the performance of the project (aside from a few ideas that I already have), you are most welcome to ping me on my mail.